Book One: A SIMPLE ACT OF KINDNESS

 However, since there wasn't any damage, I decided I was free to go.

-I got back in my
+already headed in the right direction.
+So I gingerly got back in my

 Soaking wet and scared, I shook

-Good thing that man was
+It was a good thing that man was

 paying attention.
 Plus the complete absence of